clovis-dugue/theia-viewswelcome-issue/README.md

 ## Noteworthy environment details

 The extension is developped in TypeScript, and packaged using Webpack ; all from VSCode's generator using `yo code` and specifying this environement.
+The same issue occurs even when not using Webpack